madfam-io/plinto/docs/migration/cloud-to-self-hosted.md

-# Plinto Cloud → Self-Hosted Migration Guide ("Eject Button")
+# Janua Cloud → Self-Hosted Migration Guide ("Eject Button")

-**Target Audience**: Organizations migrating from Plinto managed cloud to self-hosted deployment **Migration Time**: 2-4 hours (depending on data volume) **Downtime**: Zero (with proper planning) **Difficulty**: Intermediate
+**Target Audience**: Organizations migrating from Janua managed cloud to self-hosted deployment **Migration Time**: 2-4 hours (depending on data volume) **Downtime**: Zero (with proper planning) **Difficulty**: Intermediate

-This guide provides a step-by-step process for migrating from Plinto Cloud (managed) to self-hosted Plinto OSS, preserving all user data, organizations, and configurations.
+This guide provides a step-by-step process for migrating from Janua Cloud (managed) to self-hosted Janua OSS, preserving all user data, organizations, and configurations.

 ---